-Today’s recipe started as a vehicle for frosting to use up some of the leftover burnt caramel sauce from this, and quickly degenerated into a quest to replace my old faithful chocolate cake recipe because I’ve never been that happy with the way it bakes in my steam oven.
+Today’s recipe started as a vehicle for frosting to use up some of the leftover burnt caramel sauce from this.
+I'm not sure how, but it quickly degenerated into a quest to replace my old faithful chocolate cake recipe.
+I’ve never been that happy with the way it bakes in my steam oven, so it was high time to fix things.
 Along the way I ended up tossing the caramel frosting because it was just TOO much (I know!
 Who would have imagined that could be possible?!), so now, here we are, finally, at what I’d like to call a simple steam oven chocolate cake with a simple frosting.
 It’s a not unhappy place to be, but the way is littered with chocolate cake cast-offs deemed unworthy of further development.
 My husband’s work colleagues must either be thrilled with their bounty of ok-but-not-perfect cakes, or never want to see a chocolate cake again.

 So here it is – most cake recipes employ one or a combination of baking powder, baking soda, air, steam and yeast to make them rise during baking.
 We’ll leave yeast-risen cakes out of this particular discussion, but there’s a more in depth summation of how that works here if you’re interested.

 Baking powder and baking soda as leavening agents

 Baking soda and baking powder look pretty similar, and their purpose in baked goods is similar: to provide leavening via the release of carbon dioxide.
 That does NOT mean they’re directly interchangeable, though, because they work in different ways.